hawkinsw/QoOID/draft-olden-ippm-qoo.md

 NRP: 4 Mbps {99,250},{99.9,350}
 NRPoU:  {99,400},{99.9,401}
 Measured Latency: ....
 99p = 350ms, 99.9p = 352ms
-i = 2

 Then the QoO is defined:
 QoO = Min(  ((1-(350 - 250)/(400-250))*100),((1-(352 - 350)/(401-350))*100))
 = Min (33.33,96.08) = 33.33

 In this example, we would say:
 This [application/SLA/application category] has a 33% chance of being lag-free on this network

 # How to find network requirements
-A key advantage of having a measurement that stretches between perfect and useless, as opposed to having a binary (Good/Bad) or other low resolution (Superbad/Bad/OK/Great/Supergreat) metrics, is that we have some leeway .
+A key advantage of having a measurement that stretches between perfect and useless, as opposed to having a binary (Good/Bad) or other low resolution (Superbad/Bad/OK/Great/Supergreat) metrics, is that we have some leeway.
 The leeway is useful, for instance: a lower than 20% chance of lag free experience is intuitively not good and a greater than 90% chance of lag free experience is intuitively good -  meaning we don’t have to find perfection for making the QoO metric useful.

 Nevertheless we have to find some points for uselessness and perfection.
 There is no strict definition of when the network is so bad that the application is useless.
 For perfect, we may have a definition for some apps, but for apps like web browsing and gaming, lower latency is simply better.
 But to assist those who wish to make a requirement, we can say that if the end-user experience does not change when reducing the latency, the network quality is sufficient for the Network Requirements for Perfection (NRP) .

 Someone who wishes to make a network requirement for an application in the simplest possible way, should do something along these lines.

-Simulate increasing levels of latency
+* Simulate increasing levels of latency
-Observe the application and note the threshold where the application stops working perfectly Observe the application and note the threshold where the application stops being useful at all Someone who wishes to find sophisticated network requirements for and Set thresholds for acceptable fps, animation fluidity, i/o latency (voice, video, actions), or other observable user-facing metrics
+* Observe the application and note the threshold where the application stops working perfectly
+* Observe the application and note the threshold where the application stops being useful at all

+Someone who wishes to find sophisticated network requirements for and
+* Set thresholds for acceptable fps, animation fluidity, i/o latency (voice, video, actions), or other observable user-facing metrics
-Create a tool for measuring these user-facing metrics Simulate varying latency distribution with increasing levels of latency while measuring the user facing metrics.
+* Create a tool for measuring these user-facing metrics
+* Simulate varying latency distribution with increasing levels of latency while measuring the user facing metrics.

 A QoO score at 94 can be communicated as "Johns iPhone has a 94% chance of lag-free Video Conferencing", however, this does not mean that at any point of time there is a 6% chance of lag.
 It means there is a 6% chance of experiencing lag during the entire session/time-period, and the network requirements should be adjusted accordingly.

-The reason for making the QoO metric for a session or time-period is to make it understandable for an end-user, an end-user like a should not have to relate to the time period the metric is for.
+The reason for making the QoO metric for a session or time-period is to make it understandable for an end-user, an end-user should not have to relate to the time period the metric is for.

-# An example:
+# An example
-Microsofts own video-conferencing service [7],[8] can be translated into the QoO Framework.
+Microsofts own video-conferencing service requirements for Teams can be translated into the QoO Framework.
 For best performance for video meetings they specify 4/4 Mbps, 100 ms latency, <1% packet loss, and <30 ms jitter.
 This can be translated to an NRP (if we take some liberties with interpreting their jitter score);

 NRP Microsoft Teams:
 At minimum 4/4 Mbps.